newhavenrb/dpir/Discussion-Questions.md

 ## Chapter 2: Overview of the Ruby language

 * Coming from statically typed languages like Java and C, I still don't fully understand how the ruby interpreter handles all `@instance_variable`'s.
 How exactly does the interpreter pick up all of them? _Zach_
+ * I'm not sure what part is unclear to you, but basically, the syntax (something like `/\b@[a-z_]+\b/`) makes them easy enough to recognize.
+The main difference is that Ruby lets you add new instance variables at run-time (see https://gist.github.com/1579738: first, `f` has no `@bonk`, then later, it does).
+Think of it like a hash, where the key is the instance variable's name, and you can add new keys. _danbernier_

 This chapter is Ruby basics.
 If anyone has any clarifying questions, we'll be happy to clear things up.